aporeto-inc/gaia/doc/documentation.md

 ##### `GET /cloudnetworkinterfaces/:id`

-Retrieves the networkinterface with the given ID.
+Retrieves the network interface with the given ID.

 Parameters: